microsoft/fluentui/packages/fluentui/CONTRIBUTING.md

 - pressing arrow keys to navigate through children (for example menu items in menu)
 - using the screen reader with or without virtual cursor

-Fluent UI v0 uses the [FocusZone][8] component for basic tab and arrow key focus handling.
+`@fluentui/react-northstar` uses the [FocusZone][8] component for basic tab and arrow key focus handling.
 To use the focus zone, you can use the `focusZone` configuration in the behavior (for example see [MenuItemBehavior][9]).

 Focused component needs to be clearly visible.
-This is handled in Fluent UI v0 by focus indicator functionality.
+This is handled in `@fluentui/react-northstar` by focus indicator functionality.
 Focus indicator will be displayed only if the application is in keyboard mode.
 Application switches to keyboard mode when a key relevant to navigation is pressed.
 It disables keyboard mode on mouse click events.

 To style the focused component, you can use the `isFromKeyboard` utility and prop.
 See [Button component][10] and [Button style][11] for reference.